-Eliga's favourite tester, Jon Hall returns, making a compelling case for collaboration across tech and business teams.
+Eliga’s favourite tester, Jon Hall returns, making a compelling case for the Three Amigos delivery method across tech and business teams.

 This is no joke.
 Imagine this…

 The year is 1996.
 A Tester, a Developer and a Business Analyst walk into a Sunset Bar in the wild west.
 They approach the barman with everyone staring at them thinking, ‘What are those three doing together?
 Aren’t they enemies?’

 Tester says to the Developer and BA, ‘First round on me.’
 He asks the barman for three beers.

 Barman asks, ‘Are you sure you want to buy a drink for them?
 I didn’t think you guys got along.’

 Tester responds, ‘These guys worked hard and helped me all week.
 Of course, I do.
 They are my teammates.’